AriaSystems/aria-swagger-a7/README.md

 links for details on how to use this project to generate an A7 SDK client for any swagger-supported language integration.

+swagger files are found in the src/main/resources directory

 ## User's guide
 see [usersguide.md](./usersguide.md)